MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/authoring-an-update-driver-package.md

 [Firmware_AddReg]
-HKR,,FirmwareId,,{6bd4efb9-23cc-4b4a-ac37-016517413e9a} --> The GUID of the firmware resource HKR,,FirmwareVersion,%REG_DWORD%,0x00000002 --> Version of the firmware for the update HKR,,FirmwareFilename,,{6bd4efb9-23cc-4b4a-ac37-016517413e9a}\firmware.bin --> The subdirectory named after the GUID of the firmware resource and the firmware image name
+HKR,,FirmwareId,,{6bd4efb9-23cc-4b4a-ac37-016517413e9a} --> The GUID of the firmware resource HKR,,FirmwareVersion,%REG_DWORD%,0x00000002 --> Version of the firmware for the update HKR,,FirmwareFilename,,%13%\firmware.bin --> firmware.bin should be replaced with the firmware image name ; Prior to Windows 10 1803, the above should instead be:
+HKR,,FirmwareFilename,,{6bd4efb9-23cc-4b4a-ac37-016517413e9a}\firmware.bin --> The subdirectory named after the GUID of the firmware resource and the firmware image name

 [DestinationDirs]
+DefaultDestDir = 13 --> The full destination path as a 'run from Driver Store' binary ; Prior to Windows 10 1803, the above should be:
-DefaultDestDir = %DIRID_WINDOWS%,Firmware\{6bd4efb9-23cc-4b4a-ac37-016517413e9a} --> The full destination path for the firmware image file based under a subdirectory named after the GUID of the firmware resource within the %SystemRoot%\Firmware directory
+; DefaultDestDir = %DIRID_WINDOWS%,Firmware\{6bd4efb9-23cc-4b4a-ac37-016517413e9a} --> The full destination path for the firmware image file based under a subdirectory named after the GUID of the firmware resource within the %SystemRoot%\Firmware directory

 [Strings]
 ; localizable